zakchow/elk_project/readme.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it provides a framework for fully independent or interdependent collections of variables, tasks, files, templates, and modules.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+  1. Installs Docker.io and pip3
+  2. Increases the Virtual Machine's memory
+  3. Downloads and oconfigures the ELK docker container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.